MarcSaade05/bachelor-thesis-maritime-routing/README.md

 **Goal:** exploration of the graph structure and preliminary modelling ideas.

-This notebook:

-- loads one of the focus-zone graphs,
-- visualises nodes and routes on the map,
-- experiments with simple message passing / GCN layers,
-- helps decide the final feature set (coordinates, degrees, currents, SST) and model architecture.
+This notebook is used to explore the overall points in our dataset and visualize the whole zone around the US, not only the focus zone.

 It plays a diagnostic/experimental role rather than being part of the strict reproduction pipeline.